Certificate Switch

 Instructions on how to replace your server certificate

-On November 17th at 10:00 AM (UTC +1:00) we will replace the current server certificate which is used for the validation of the SOAP responses.
+On October 16th 9:00 am CET we will replace the current server certificate which is used for the validation of the SOAP responses.

 This time, we will replace it with a self-signed certificate which will be valid for five years.
 So we will no longer use the SSL certificate (for the webservices url) also for signing.